Temporal Cascading of Planning and Control for Quadrotor MPC: Nominal Controller

 The model includes the positions~$\xPos\in\R^3$, velocities in the world coordinate frame~$\xVel\in\R^3$, orientation formulated as quaternions~$\xQuat\in S^3 \subset \R^4$, body rates~$\xBr\in\R^3$, single rotor thrusts~$f_i^\top= $ with $i\in\{1,2,3,4\}$ and the collective z-components of the single rotor thrusts~$f_{z}^\T= \in\R^4$.
 Thrusts are generated by the rotors with the rotor speed~$\xRot_i$ and the geometric location~$r_{\mathrm{p},i}\in\R^3$ of the $i$-th rotor in the body frame via $f_{z,i}=\xRot_i^2 c_l$ using the thrust coefficient~$c_{\mathrm{l}}\in\R$.

 The total thrust is the sum of all single rotor thrusts~$f_i$, with \( T(\xF)=\sum_{i=1}^4 f_{i}, \) and controlled by the corresponding derivatives \(\uHf:=\uDf\in\R^4\).
-When now computing the total force~$f:\R^3\times\R^4\rightarrow\R^3$ acting on the drone in the body frame, we add residual force~$f_\mathrm{res}:\R^4\times\R^3\rightarrow\R^3$ to the total thrust, with
+When now computing the total force~$f:\R^4\times\R^3\rightarrow\R^3$ acting on the drone in the body frame, we add residual force~$f_\mathrm{res}:\R^3\times\R^4\rightarrow\R^3$ to the total thrust, with

-where the velocity~$v_\bfr\in\R^3$ in the body frame~$\bfr$ can be obtained via~$v_\bfr=q\odot\xVel$.
+where the velocity~$v_\bfr\in\R^3$ in the body frame~$\bfr$ can be obtained via~$v_\bfr=q^{-1}\odot\xVel$.

 The residual force~$f_\mathrm{res}(v_\bfr,\Omega^2)$ models aerodynamic effects and is obtained by fitting selected features of~$\xRot^2$ and velocities~$\xVel_\bfr$ to measured data.
-The literature proposes either higher order polynomials~\cite{kaufmann2023champion} or linear features of only the velocity~$\xVel_\bfr$~\cite{faessler_2018}.
-We use higher order polynomial for a high-fidelity residual model, cf. App.~\ref{sec:app_res_model}.
+The literature proposes either higher-order polynomials~\cite{kaufmann_2023} or linear features of only the velocity~$\xVel_\bfr$~\cite{faessler_2018}.
+We use a higher-order polynomial for a high-fidelity residual model.